cncf/kubernetes-community-days/content/events/2021-washington-dc/_index.md

 # Novel Coronavirus Update

-Due to the current pandemic and to keep everyone safe, we decided to postpone the event to 2021.
-We hope that the beginning of next year will be safe enough to meet in-person.
-Stay safe and hope to see you all in March 2021.
+Due to the current pandemic and to keep everyone safe, we decided to hold the event virtually.
+Stay safe and hope to see you all November 4, 2021.

 # Hosted at American Red Cross, a CNCF Nonprofit Member

-We are excited to announce the Kubernetes Community Days in Washington, DC is being held on March 16, 2021 -- the first of its kind in the DC Metro Area.
+We are excited to announce the Kubernetes Community Days in Washington, DC is being held on November 4, 2021 -- the first of its kind in the DC Metro Area.
 Join us for a one-day technical conference, filled with thought-provoking talks and networking opportunities at the historic Red Cross Square in downtown Washington, DC.

 [Subscribe to our KCD DC mailing list](https://mailchi.mp/9bba9529e871/kubernetescommunitydayswashingtondc) and/or follow us on [Twitter](https://twitter.com/KubeDaysDC) for event updates.